koriinkpen/Interact2019_AI-HCI/README.md

 ## Motivation

 As more and more artificial intelligent systems become incorporated into our every-day lives, it is critical that we understand the ways in which people will interact with these systems.
 Although some AI systems will be fully automated, a large number will be incorporated into a larger social ecosystem where people will be interacting with these systems.
 In some cases, advances in machine learning are enabling systems to make inferences on data that are more precise than human experts, however, there is also a growing body of literature that shows that these systems have inherent bias and can have a negative impact on human decision making [3].
 It is imperative that researchers understand the smart interplay of AI systems and human experts such that the combination of the two can leverage the inherent strength and weaknesses of each to lead to optimal results.
-In this workshop, we seek to bring together researchers from both Artificial Intelligence and Human-Computer Interaction communities to discuss concepts, systems, designs, and empirical studies focusing on the communica-tion and cooperation between individual users and teams of users with AI systems.
+In this workshop, we seek to bring together researchers from both Artificial Intelligence and Human-Computer Interaction communities to discuss concepts, systems, designs, and empirical studies focusing on the communication and cooperation between individual users and teams of users with AI systems.

 ## Call for Participation

-**We invite submissions for a one-day workshop to discuss critical questions in bringing the human into the development and deployment of Artificial iIntelligence (AI) systems.**
+**We invite submissions for a one-day workshop to discuss critical questions related to Human+AI Collaboration in the development and deployment of Artificial Intelligence (AI) systems.**

 Papers should be **2-4 pages long** according to the INTERACT 2019 ([Springer LNCS Series](https://www.springer.com/us/computer-science/lncs/conference-proceedings-guidelines)) format, and may address any topics related to the workshop [Themes](#themes).
 This includes but is not limited to ongoing work; reflections on past work; combining methods from HCI and design to AI; and emergent ethical, political, and social challenges.